Moussa-Kalam/game-hub/README.md

 # Game Hub

 Welcome to Game Hub, your go-to mini video game discovery platform for finding new and exciting games to play.
-Whether you're a casual gamer or a seasoned enthusiast, Game Hub is designed to enhance your gaming experience with its user-friendly features and sleek interface.
+Whether you're a casual gamer or a seasoned enthusiast, Game Hub is designed to enhance your gaming discovery experience with its user-friendly features and sleek interface.

 ## Features